 Frequency-wise, there’s no right answer and we’d never advocate running more regular surveys just for the sake of it.
 Your business needs should guide how often you formally seek employees’ views.
 What we’re now seeing is that a single company-wide annual engagement survey is considered as a minimum requirement.
 Many organisations choose to supplement this with smaller and more frequent ‘pulse check’ surveys.
 Often these will only be for sample groups of employees, rather than the entire population.

-What’s the lead time for launching an employee survey?
+What’s the lead time for launching a survey?

 We recommend a 12-week lead time from commencement to survey launch.
 While we’ve frequently launched platforms more quickly, this timescale allows for things like IT checks, platform testing and sign-off from your stakeholders, and also ensures you have a chance to plan a communication strategy for the programme.